patlucey/patlucey/README.md

 ## 📚 I'm currently learning
 - Advanced SQL techniques and database management through independent projects
-- Power BI for enhanced data visualization and analysis
+- Learning how to use polars for data manipulation
+- How to query and aggregate big data by using the publically available Citibike dataset

 ## 💼 Work Experience
 - Data Analyst Intern, Classical Charter Schools, New York, NY (July 2024 - Present)